oadultradeepfield/uniflixsg/README.md

 I built this project specifically to learn Svelte and SvelteKit, which turned out to be lovely!
 I highly recommend giving it a try if you're currently using other frameworks.
 Additionally, I explored Prisma in this project.
 The backend was adapted from a previous project, requiring only the implementation of an API using Flask.
 You can read about the original implementation from this [blog](https://medium.com/towards-data-science/uniflixsg-ai-powered-undergraduate-program-recommendations-for-singapore-universities-b9b448f7ea19) on Medium.

-**Note**: This project uses the [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) language model.
-Detailed information about the model can be found on the linked Hugging Face page.
+**Note**: This project uses the [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) and [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) language models.
+The former is labeled as "More accurate, but slower," while the latter is "Faster, but less accurate."
+For more detailed information about these models, please refer to the linked Hugging Face pages.

 ## Installation